Koenkk/zigbee2mqtt.io/docs/devices/DIYRuZ_FreePad.md

 ### How to use touch link
 1. Bring you remote near to TL device
 2. Hold button (2) for 5 seconds
-TL funtionality can work without connecting to network
+TL functionality can work without connecting to network